RHEnVision/provisioning-backend/docs/dev-environment.md

 Please notice that the compose file use a dedicated dev Dockerfile.dev both for backend and frontend, it uses [CompileDaemon](github.com/githubnemo/CompileDaemon) for live reloading, it watches for changes and re-build using `go build` command when a change occurs, no need to build the container after code changes.

 ### Install
-A docker or podman (with [podman-compose](https://github.com/containers/podman-compose)) is needed, the folder structure should be:
+A docker or podman (with [podman-compose](https://github.com/containers/podman-compose)) is needed.
+In order to support all profiles, the folder structure should be:
 ```
 .
 ├── provisioning-backend
 ├── provisioning-frontend
 ├── sources-api-go
+├── notifications-backend
 └── image-builder-frontend

 ```

 Edit [app.env](/config/api.env.example) to fit containerized services (i.e db, redis, kafka), these are not exposed directly to your localhost ports.